UN Youth New Zealand: Structure

-UN Youth has a Board of Directors and National Executive who led the organisation.
-Additionally, they have an Extended Leadership Group consisting of the National Executive members, National Conference Coordinators and Regional Council Presidents.
+UN Youth has a Board of Directors and a National Executive who lead the organisation.
+Additionally, they have an Extended Leadership Group consisting of National Executive members, National Conference Coordinators and Regional Council Presidents.

 Board of Directors

-The board of directors is the highest authority and policy-making body within the organisation.
-Their primary obligation is ensuring the organisation has a sustainable long-term strategy in achieving their mission.
+The Board of Directors is the highest authority and policy-making body within the organisation.
+Their primary obligation is to ensure the organisation has a sustainable long-term strategy in achieving its mission.
 This includes monitoring financial performance, performing risk assessments and reviewing organisational policies.

-The Board of Directors comprises some Ordinary Directors, some Independent Directors, the National President and a Volunteers' Representative.
+The Board of Directors is composed of Ordinary Directors, Independent Directors, the National President and a Volunteers' Representative.
 The Board of Directors' administrative responsibilities are carried out by a Board Secretary.
 The Board of Directors meets virtually at least once every six weeks.
-Additionally, they have an Appointments Committee; Financial, Risk and Audit Committee; and Policy, Impact and Culture Committee who meet regularly.
+Additionally, they have an Appointments Committee; Financial, Risk and Audit Committee; and Policy, Impact and Culture Committee, which meet regularly.

 National Executive

 The National Executive manages day-to-day functions and oversees all operations of the organisation.
-Their primary obligation is ensuring the organisation is functioning efficiently and they are accountable to the Board of Directors.
+Their primary obligation is to ensure the organisation is functioning efficiently, and they are accountable to the Board of Directors.
 This includes overseeing three National Committees and four Regional Councils.

-The National Executive compromises the National President, National Communications Officer, National Education Officer, National Finance Officer, National Information Officer, National Māori and Pasifika Officer, National Operations Officer, National People Officer and National Relations Officer.
+The National Executive comprises the National President, National Communications Officer, National Education Officer, National Finance Officer, National Information Officer, National Māori and Pasifika Peoples Officer, National Operations Officer, National People Officer, National Relations Officer, National Welfare Officer, National Equity Officer and International Operations Officer.
 The National Executive meets virtually around three times a month.
-Additionally, they have an Appointments Committee; Budget Committee; Policy Committee, Te Kawekawe (Māori and Pasifika Advisory Committee); and Welfare Committee who meet regularly.
+Additionally, they have an Appointments Committee; Budget Committee; Policy Committee, Te Kawekawe (Māori and Pasifika Advisory Committee); and Welfare Committee, which meet regularly.

 Regional Councils

-UN Youth has four Regional Councils who oversee the regions of Auckland (Tāmaki Makaurau), Canterbury (Waitaha), Otago (Otakou) and Wellington (Poneke).
-Their primary obligation is running regional events in their wider region and they are accountable to the Board of Directors.
+UN Youth has four Regional Councils that oversee the running of regional events and programmes across New Zealand.
+The four Regional Councils of UN Youth New Zealand are UN Youth Auckland, UN Youth Wellington, UN Youth Canterbury and UN Youth Otago/Southland.
+Their primary obligation is running regional events and programmes, including administering the High School Ambassador programme in their wider regions, and they are accountable to the Board of Directors.

-Each Regional Council is led by a Regional President.